how to use this Press Kit

 An alum of both the Memoir Incubator and Essay Incubator programs at GrubStreet:

-Theresa's memoir of essays about memory, family stories, and the death of her father -- titled THE OKOKON FAMILY ORCHESTRA -- is slated for publication with Atria Books at Simon & Schuster.
+Theresa's memoir of essays about memory, family stories, and the death of her father -- titled WHO I ALWAYS WAS -- was published by Atria Books at Simon & Schuster in 2025.

 To access a photo, click on the image.
 You will be taken to a JPG of the image in a link-access Google Drive folder.
 You may then download & save the image to your device.